ouidhi/spending_tracker/README.md

 # 💸 Credit Card Transaction Categorizer

-Automatically categorize your credit card transactions using NLP + Machine Learning, and visualize your spending trends in a clean, interactive Streamlit dashboard.
+Automatically categorize your credit card transactions using NLP, and visualize your spending trends in a clean, interactive Streamlit dashboard.

 ---
 ## Project Overview